guineawheek/guineawheek.github.io/ftc/guide_to_alliances.md

 It may seem awkward to do, but the worst thing they can do is say no.

 **Do not take it personally if a team declines you!** That's just how these things go.
+Look at it this way; if all the other captains decline you, they can't pick each other (the "scorched earth" strategy), which should hopefully put you in a much stronger spot for elims when you picked that one really good team that isn't a captain.

 ## Getting picked as an alliance captain